Trump completes rollback of Obama-era vehicle fuel efficiency rules

 WASHINGTON (Reuters) - President Donald Trump’s administration on Tuesday completed a rollback of vehicle emissions standards adopted under his predecessor Barack Obama and will require 1.5% annual increases in efficiency through 2026 - far weaker than the 5% increases in the discarded rules.

-The announcement - condemned by environmentalists and lauded by big business - sets up a legal battle, with California and 22 other states planning to challenge the rewrite of what had been one of most ambitious U.S. policies aimed at combating climate change.
+The announcement - condemned by Democrats and environmentalists while being lauded by big business - sets up a legal battle, with California and 22 other states planning to challenge the rewrite of what had been one of most ambitious U.S. policies aimed at combating climate change.

 The Trump administration called the move its largest single deregulatory action and said it would will save automakers upwards of $100 billion in compliance costs.
 The policy reversal marks the latest step by Trump, a Republican, to erase environmental policies pursued by Obama, a Democrat.